-Here's what to do when you think your pet may be nauseated:
+or your pet grazes on its food throughout the day.
+Here's what to do when you think your pet may be nauseated.

-- > Hold your pet off food and offer ice cubes every few hours. - > Start anti-nausea medication as prescribed. - > Add an appetite stimulant. - > After 12 hours, feed very small but frequent meals, not one large meal. - > Call your veterinary clinic if the condition persists for more than 24 hours.
+- > Hold your pet off food, and offer ice cubes every few hours. - > Start anti-nausea medication as prescribed (Cerenia, metoclopramide, or ondansetron). - > After 12 hours, feed very small but frequent meals, not one large meal. - > Call your clinic if the condition persists over 24 hours.